saicharith2012/saas-platform/README.md

 -   **Logout:** Click on the "Logout" button in the navigation bar to log out from the application.

 ## For Users

--   **Browse Plans:** Users can browse available subscription plans by navigating to the plans page.
 -   **Add to Cart:** Users can add products or plans to their cart and proceed to checkout.
 -   **Checkout:** Users can use the integrated Stripe checkout to complete their purchase.
 -   **Order History:** After purchasing, users can view their order history from their account page.